ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/collection/README.md

 }
 ```

-The `exists` object contain an `assertion` object  that is set to "true" if the `servers` contains any data that matches the query.
+The `exists` component contain an `assertion` object  that is set to "true" if the `servers` contains any data that matches the query.